Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Supplemental material: Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates

+The appendix describes the tunneling dynamics in terms of the survival probability in the left side of space, $P(t)$, in a regular double-well potential in two spatial dimensions, i.e., for $V_L=0$.
+The interaction strength is $\lambda_0=0.0111$ which corresponds to the interaction parameter $\Lambda_0=0.1$ for $N=10$ bosons.
+The results are shown for $N=5$ and $N=10$ bosons, see Fig.~\ref{Fig_App}.
+The results depict the collapse of density oscillations and the revival dynamics.
+It is clearly seen that, for a fixed inter-boson interaction strength $\lambda_0$, the decay rate of $P(t)$ is faster for $N=10$ while the revival time is faster for $N=5$.
+These results would help one to demonstrate and discuss the tunneling dynamics of a fully condensed system and a fully fragmented system presented in the main text.

-\section{Supplemental material: Interference of longitudinal and transversal fragmentations in the Josephson dynamics of Bose-Einstein condensates}
+\section{Supplemental material: Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates}

 In this supplemental material, we promote the main text with further details.
-Here we start with a brief mathematical description on the many-particle variance discussed in the main text.
+Here, we start with a brief mathematical description on the many-particle variance discussed in the main text.
+Next, we present the initial-state mean-field position variance as a function of barrier height.
 Moving forward, to represent and compare Josephson dynamics of different fragmented states, we require a fixed time scale.
-Therefore, we present the longitudinal and transversal Rabi frequencies in the four well set up, considered in the main text, as a function of $V_L$.
+As a useful information, we present the longitudinal and transversal Rabi frequencies in the four-well setup, considered in the main text, as a function of $V_L$.
 Further, as a basic analysis tool of the Josephson dynamics presented here, we provide the mean-field results of the dynamics of the survival probability, and the longitudinal and transversal position variances.
-Moreover, in order to go deeper to the understanding of the interference in different fragmentation channels, we demonstrate the details of the fragmentation processes in terms of the occupancy of the higher natural orbitals and their connection with many-body longitudinal and transversal position variances.
-Next, we discuss the robustness of our results on the width of the inter-boson interaction potential.
+Moreover, in order to go deeper into the understanding of the interference in different fragmentation channels, we demonstrate the details of the fragmentation processes in terms of the occupancy of the higher natural orbitals and their connection with many-body longitudinal and transversal position variances.
+Next, we discuss the robustness of our results to the width of the inter-boson interaction potential.
+We also demonstrate the robustness of our results to the shape of inter-boson interaction, employing the popular dipole interaction as a case study.
 Finally, we present the convergences of our results.